-Draco's stars are not very bright, but five of them have known planets.
-The head of the dragon consists of four stars (Beta, Gamma, Nu, and Xi Draconis) in a trapezoid and located just north of Hercules.
+Draco's stars are not very bright.
+The head of the dragon consists of four stars (Beta, Gamma, Nu and Xi Draconis) in a trapezoid and located just north of Hercules.
 From there, the dragon's body winds its way through the sky, ending between the Big Dipper and Little Dipper.
-From early to mid-October, shooting stars known as the Draconids appear to radiate from Draco's head.
+From early to mid-October, a meteor shower known as the Draconids appears to radiate from Draco's head.

-Other stars in the constellation include Thuban (α Draconis), which forms the tail.
-Because the Earth wobbles on its axis (called precession), Thuban was the pole star around 2600 B.C. when the ancient Egyptians were building the pyramids.
+Other stars in the constellation include Thuban (Alpha Draconis), which forms the tail.
+Because Earth wobbles on its axis (called precession), Thuban was the pole star around 2600 B.C. when the ancient Egyptians were building the pyramids.

 The Cat's Eye Nebula is also contained within the constellation.
 [Gallery: Strange Nebula Shapes, What Do You See?]

 The constellation encompasses several faint galaxies, including the Draco Dwarf Galaxy, one of the least luminous galaxies with a diameter of about 3,500 light years.

 A handful of exoplanets have been found in Draco so far, such as:

 - Kepler-10b (around the star Kepler-10), which was the smallest rocky Earth-sized planet detected outside of the solar system when it was announced in 2011.
 [Kepler Reveals Lots of Planets: Some Habitable?]